TuxInvader/Puppet-Brocade-vTM/brocadevtm/README.md

 `genManifests` - generates the manifests themselves.

+`genNodeConfig` - generates a node manifest directly from a vTM

 You can upgrade or downgrade to any version of the API by using these tools.
 For example, to upgrade to REST API version 3.5 you could run